-Home education in the ACT is supported by the ACT Department of Education and through a number of community groups.
+Home education in the ACT is supported by the ACT Education Directorate and through a number of community groups.

 ACT Education Directorate